Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Coulomb side

-This map is an isomorphism on the set of affine flags of relative position $w$.
-Thus, these elements give a free basis of the associated graded for this filtration.
-This implies that they are a basis of the original module; in particular, this implies that the elements from the list above are generators.
+This map is an isomorphism on the set of affine flags of relative position $w$, since the map is an isomorphism by standard results in Bruhat theory.
+Thus, the elements $\tilde{r}(\acham',w\acham)w$ give a free basis of the associated graded for this filtration.
+This implies that they are a basis of the original module; in particular, this implies that the elements (1-4) above are generators.

 On the other hand, we can also easily show that the relations displayed are enough to bring any element into the form of a sum of elements $\tilde{r}(\acham',w\acham)w$.
-We can pull all elements of the Weyl group to the right using (\ref{eq:conjugate2}, \ref{eq:weyl2}, \ref{eq:psiconjugate}), all elements of $\Cth$ to the right using the relation (\ref{eq:psipoly}), and rewrite any crossing of a Coxeter hyperplane by $r(-,-)$ using the relation $r(\acham_\pm,\acham_\mp)=s_{\al}-\al\Bpsi_{w\cdot \al}$.
-This shows these relations suffice, since there can be no further relations between our basis. \end{proof}
+We can pull all elements of the Weyl group to the right using (\ref{eq:conjugate2}, \ref{eq:weyl2}, \ref{eq:psiconjugate}), all elements of $\Cth$ to the right using the relation (\ref{eq:psipoly}), and rewrite any crossing of a Coxeter hyperplane by $r(-,-)$ using the relation $r(\acham_\pm,\acham_\mp)=s_{\al}-\al\Bpsi_{\al}$, which can be verified using the polynomial representation.
+This shows that these relations suffice, since there can be no further relations within our basis. \end{proof}